Fort Lee, New Jersey: Public schools

-Fort Lee High School (1,012; 9–12).
+Fort Lee High School with 1,223 students in grades 9-12.New Jersey School Directory for the Fort Lee School District, New Jersey Department of Education.
+Accessed February 1, 2024.

 During the 2010–11 school year, School #3 was awarded the National Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive, one of only ten schools statewide to be honored.
 The school was one of three in Bergen County honored that year.